gvwilson/thirdbit/_posts/2012/2012-03-09-our-indiana-u-workshop-went-well.md

 </tbody>
 </table>
 <p>I agree with most of what's in the second column (especially the comment about breakfast).
 What I want to fix first, though, is the high no-show rate that plagues any free event.
 One suggestion is to charge people $20 or so when they register, then refund it when they show up, so that only no-shows wind up paying anything.
 What would your reaction to that be?</p>
-<p>We'll start online tutorials with our Indiana students next week&mdash;like their predecessors from the Space Telescope Science Institute, they'll meet once a week to work through a few simple problems that are directly relevant to their research.
+<p>We'll start online tutorials with our Indiana students next week–like their predecessors from the Space Telescope Science Institute, they'll meet once a week to work through a few simple problems that are directly relevant to their research.
 Next up: the Monterey Bay Aquarium Research Institute and Lawrence Berkeley National Laboratory.</p>